CDL-HongwooLee/Hi-GDT/README.md

   -i2 INFILE2      Path to the input matrix.pickle file generated at resolution2 (r2).
                    Required only if r1 != r2.

-  -b BEDFILE       Path to the .bed file which includes genic information.
-                   The 4th column should contain the label of each element.

-  -c CHROMSIZE     Path to the .chrom.sizes file.

-  -p PREFIX        Prefix for naming output files.

   -o OUTDIR        Path to the output directory where whole output files will be written.
                    Default = './'.